Operation Toan Thang III: May

-On 16 May at 09:50 a unit of the 1st Brigade, 1st Infantry Division patrolling 7 mi southeast of Dầu Tiếng found the bodies of nine PAVN, three AK-47s and an 82mm mortar.
+On 16 May at 09:50 a unit of the 1st Brigade, 1st Infantry Division patrolling 7 mi southeast of Dầu Tiếng found the bodies of nine PAVN, three AK-47s and an 82 mm mortar.
 At 09:55 a unit of the 3rd Brigade, 25th Infantry division sweeping an area 10 mi southeast of Phú Cường found 20 bunkers containing 10 enemy bodies killed by airstrikes in the preceding days.
-At 10:30 armored cavalry of the 25th Infantry Division patrolling 6 mi northeast of Trảng Bàng found a 9 ton rice cache.
+At 10:30 armored cavalry of the 25th Infantry Division patrolling 6 mi northeast of Trảng Bàng found a 9-ton rice cache.
 At 13:20 units of the 3rd Brigade, 82nd Airborne Division operating 11 mi southwest of Bến Cát engaged a PAVN force killing 38 and capturing 14 individual and four crew-served weapons.

-On 17 May at 21:15 a unit of the 1st Brigade, 1st Cavalry Division engaged an enemy unit 12 mi north of Tây Ninh killing seven and capturing two and three 107mm rockets.
+On 17 May at 21:15 a unit of the 1st Brigade, 1st Cavalry Division engaged an enemy unit 12 mi north of Tây Ninh killing seven and capturing two and three 107 mm rockets.
 On 18 May at 01:00 a unit of the 54th Artillery Group at Xuân Lộc Base Camp was attacked.
 The unit was supported by helicopter and fixed wing gunships and a unit of the 11th ACR.
 Fighting continued until 06:00 resulting in 24 PAVN killed and 14 U.S. killed.
 At 11:20 infantry from the 199th Light Infantry Brigade (199th LIB) located a weapons cache 3 mi northwest of Bình Chánh District.
 At 12:35 armored cavalry from the 25th Infantry Division engaged an enemy force 5 mi north-northeast of Trảng Bàng, supporting arms were called in and the action continued until 17:15 when the enemy withdrew leaving 14 dead and one AK-47 and one RPG launcher.
 At 12:45 in the same general area infantry from the 2nd Brigade, 25th Infantry Division engaged an enemy force in a battle that continued until 17:50 resulting in 14 PAVN/VC killed and four AK-47s captured.
-At 13:15 Dầu Tiếng Base Camp received 10 rounds of 82mm mortar fire and artillery fire was directed onto the firing position, a later search found two dead PAVN/VC.
+At 13:15 Dầu Tiếng Base Camp received 10 rounds of 82 mm mortar fire and artillery fire was directed onto the firing position, a later search found two dead PAVN/VC.
 A UH-1 was hit by ground fire and crashed 2 mi north of Tây Ninh.